ghulam2545/MicroChat/README.md

 - User authentication and authorization are implemented using JWT tokens.
 - Users can securely authenticate and receive JWT tokens for accessing secured endpoints.

-**Tweet Operations:**
+**Post Operations:**

-- Users can post new tweets.
+- Users can post new posts.
-- Tweets can be retrieved, updated, and deleted.
+- Posts can be retrieved, updated, and deleted.

 **Like/Unlike, Follow/Unfollow mechanism** - *[ TODO ]*

-- Users can like and unlike tweets.
+- Users can like and unlike posts.
 - Users can follow and unfollow other users.

 **Comment Operations:**

-- Users can comment on tweets.
+- Users can comment on posts.
 - Comments can be retrieved, updated, and deleted.

 ## Technologies Used